 Today my explorations in the kitchen are marked by a synthesis of all of these phases into a less obsessive, but no less determined, effort to provide an enjoyable, healthful and meaningful experience around my table for both family and friends.
 I try to be considerate of what I know about individual preferences while offering gentle challenges and opportunities to experience something new.
 I hope to stimulate and satisfy the mind and the senses while encouraging an awareness of diet and health.
 I also hope to encourage a love of cooking and exploration in the kitchen.

 By way of my own experiences in the kitchen I have come to realize that food is more than a technicality and cooking is more than a skill or even an art.
 Cooking is about nurturing the future with roots that dig deeply into the past.
 Cooking is a channel for transmitting love, faith, understanding, pleasure, history, geography, culture, chemistry, art and adventure.

 The kitchen arts encompass metaphors for, and lessons that apply to, every aspect of life.
-Cooking and eating are daily pleasures that connect our need for creativity and expression with our need to nourish our body and soul.
+Cooking and eating are daily pleasures that connect a need for creativity and expression with the need to nourish our body and soul.
 Please join me as I explore the art of cooking in My Own Sweet Thyme.
-It is my hope that the stories and recipes I share here will inspre you to make new discoveries of your own.
+It is my hope that the stories and recipes I share here will inspire you to make new discoveries of your own.